 Causes of Pain

-Contact your doctor immediately if you experience severe abdominal pain, whether you are pregnant or not.
+Contact your doctor immediately if you experience severe lower abdominal pain during pregnancy.
 Your doctor may want to perform an ultrasound to determine the health of your baby and the condition of the placenta and uterus.
 He may also perform a physical exam to help pinpoint the location of your pain.
 Certain lab tests, such as a urinalysis, may help determine the cause of your pain.

 Depending on the cause of your abdominal pain, your doctor may discuss treatment options with you.
 Natural conditions of pregnancy, such as pain that occurs when the fertilized egg implants in your uterus or pain caused by stretching ligaments, may not require treatment.
 Causes that threaten the health of your baby, such as placental abruption, may call for early delivery through a cesarean section, while other conditions, such as appendicitis or blocked bowel, may require surgery.
 Talk to your doctor about the pros and cons of your treatment options.